rhysd/git-messenger.vim/README.md

 cursor quickly.
 It shows the history of commits under the cursor in popup window.

 This plugin shows the message of the last commit in a 'popup window'.
 If the last commit is not convenient, you can explore older commits in the popup window.
+Additionally you can also check diff of the commit.

 The popup window is implemented in